nuprl/MultiPL-E/README.md

 - [Clojure](https://github.com/nuprl/MultiPL-E/pull/136)
 - [Elixir](https://github.com/nuprl/MultiPL-E/pull/117)

-In general, you need to make four changes to support language *L*:
+In general, you need to make three changes to support a new language *L*:

 1. Write an execution script to run and test *L* language that goes in [evaluation/src](https://github.com/nuprl/MultiPL-E/tree/main/evaluation/src).